Edward Olivares Preview, Player Props: Royals vs. Yankees

 - The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have the eighth-ranked team ERA across all MLB pitching staffs (3.94).
+- The Yankees have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- In his most recent time out on Sunday, the left-hander threw 6 1/3 innings against the Arizona Diamondbacks, giving up three earned runs while surrendering five hits.
+- The righty's most recent time out came on Monday against the Arizona Diamondbacks, when he threw four innings, surrendering two earned runs while allowing three hits.

-- The 30-year-old has put up an ERA of 5.74, with 9 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .243 against him.
+- The 27-year-old has put up a 4.65 ERA and 8.5 strikeouts per nine innings across 32 games this season, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.